-- Define new measurements required to achieve science vision - Also called key observations - Example: - Line-of-sight component of the photospheric magnetic field.
-Averaged over 2 Mm squared projected area, sensitivity = 1 gauss, zero point stable to 0.1 gauss, time for a full disk map = 15 minutes, shorter for smaller areas. - Transverse component of the photospheric magnetic field.
-Same parameters as line-of-sight component except sensitivity larger than 20 gauss. - Morphology of coronal magnetic fields from limb observations of coronal emission lines.
-Angular resolution about 3 arcsec, noise level smaller 10-4 of the disk brightness.
+- Measurements required to achieve science vision - In astronomy: key observations - Example: - Line-of-sight component of the photospheric magnetic field: averaged over 2 Mm squared projected area, sensitivity 1G, zero point stable to 0.1G, time for a full disk map: 15 minutes, shorter for smaller areas. - Transverse component of the photospheric magnetic field.
+Same parameters as line-of-sight component except sensitivity 20G. - Morphology of coronal magnetic fields from limb observations of coronal emission lines.
+Angular resolution about 3 arcsec, noise level <10-4 of the disk brightness.